 What Do Pop, Disco and R&B Have in Common?
 Insights on Music Consumption

 In this article, Questia Group focuses on the music consumption, namely on how many hours per day respondents listen to music and what types of genres they prefer.
-Our research was conducted through an online survey on our platform www.questia.ro covering 585 respondents.
+Our research was conducted through an online survey on our platform www.questia.ro covering 585 respondents, with a plus or minus 4% margin of error.
 The survey was active between 8 and 10 August 2017.
 Our key findings are presented below.

 Both music and dance are forms of social expression; their origin is attributed to the imitation of natural phenomenon, their ritualic functions, and/or religious connotations.
 Most music and dance historians have highlighted that music and dance have a great role in expressing individual or group identity, as well as strengthening cohesion and membership consciousness, through talent manifestation, value sharing, and interpersonal communication.
 To date, the music’s role has transformed from maintaining rituals and ceremonial practices to defining identities and leisure time activities (Rust, 2010).